 - Multiple Rendering Engines: Users can specify either Headless Chrome for full JavaScript support or wkhtmltopdf for legacy compatibility, all through a single API endpoint.
 It also handles Office document conversions.

-- Generous Resource Limits: Requests can utilize up to 2 GB of RAM with a 90-second timeout, making it well-suited for generating large, complex documents or converting resource-intensive web pages without timing out.
+- Generous Resource Limits: Requests can utilize significant RAM and longer timeouts, making it well-suited for generating large, complex documents or converting resource-intensive web pages without timing out.

 - No Hard Queuing Limits: The architecture is built to handle high volumes of concurrent requests, making it a reliable choice for bursty workloads.